Jonas-Hack/Unity-Thrustmaster-T16KM-HOSAS-InputSystem/README.md

 ````
 Though I see no reason to do so.

-**NOTE:** To get notified of *ANY* change in stick side, take a look at ``JoyStickT16kmHandVerifier.cs/51``
+**NOTE:** To get notified of *ANY* change in stick side, take a look at the usage of `InputActionType.PassThrough` at ``JoyStickT16kmHandVerifier.cs/61``.

 ## Acknowledgements

 This *ONLY* works for *Thrustmaster T16000M* joysticks.
-Any other flight sticks require their own, though likely similar setup.
+Any other flight sticks can be supported as explained at ``JoyStickT16kmHandVerifier.cs/190``.

-This is based on two Unity Forum posts: [1](https://forum.unity.com/threads/two-identical-joysticks.639691/), [2](https://forum.unity.com/threads/t-16000m-read-left-hand-right-hand-switch.873124/), though some quality of life features are entirely my own.
+This is based on two Unity Forum posts: [1](https://forum.unity.com/threads/two-identical-joysticks.639691/), [2](https://forum.unity.com/threads/t-16000m-read-left-hand-right-hand-switch.873124/), though some quality of life features, as well as some bug-fixes, are entirely my own.